 - Partner with diverse faculty and practitioners on new research projects

-- Continue to publish weekly PR pioneer profiles for each history month in the IPR Research Letter in partnership with The Museum of PR
+- Continue to publish PR pioneer profiles and highlight impactful DEI-focused research for each heritage month in the IPR Research Letter

-- Continue to host the Race in the PR Classroom Series with PRSA Educators Academy
+- Continue to host the Diversity in the PR Classroom Series with PRSA Educators Academy

-- Publish at least 5 new signature studies focused on the state of DE&I in the PR industry through the IPR CDEI.
-Reports in progress include:
+- Publish at least 1 new signature studies focused on the state of DE&I in the PR industry through the IPR CDEI.

 - Continue to support the Diversity Action Alliance by collecting data, conducting research, and creating benchmarking reports

-- Continue to commit to 50% diversity among speakers in IPR programming
+- Commit to 50% diversity among speakers in all IPR programming

 - Continue to feature DE&I thought leadership at every IPR event, symposium, or conference

 Additional Resources: Learn more about defining diversity in “The Language of Diversity,” a report by the IPR CDEI and the Wakeman Agency: https://instituteforpr.org/defining-diversity-equity-inclusion-report/